hyperdevs-team/mini-kotlin/README.md

 ```

 ## Verification
-The isolated local-registry model can be verified inside this repository without relying on an external host app:
+You can verify the repository with these commands:

 ```bash
 ./gradlew :mini-common:test